tonybuii2003/CodeMath/README.md

 ## Notes

-I did some think on how a calculator should work and I better understand listen functionality
+I did some thinking on how a calculator should work and I better understand listen functionality

 ## License